-The keynote speaker is Ben Foss, the author of the new book The Dyslexia Empowerment Plan and the founder of Headstrong Nation, a nonprofit organization dedicated to serving the LD community.
-Two other speakers, Dr. Jon Landis from Apple, Inc., and Dr. Mark Hakkinen from Educational Testing Service (ETS), will talk about the transformative power of technology in education.
-The event also includes technology demonstrations and a panel of Landmark College students discussing how they use technology in academics.
+The keynote speaker was Ben Foss, the author of the new book The Dyslexia Empowerment Plan and the founder of Headstrong Nation, a nonprofit organization dedicated to serving the LD community.
+Two other speakers, Dr. Jon Landis from Apple, Inc., and Dr. Mark Hakkinen from Educational Testing Service (ETS), talked about the transformative power of technology in education.
+The event also included technology demonstrations and a panel of Landmark College students discussing how they use technology in academics.

-Landmark College will offer a special one-day Professional Visit Day on Thursday, October 2, for high school and college professionals who work with students with LD, ADHD, or autism spectrum disorder (ASD).
-A stipend is available for travel and accommodations during the Visit Day.
-Professionals who wish to attend both events will need to register for the Symposium as well as for the Professional Visit Day.
+Landmark College offered a special one-day Professional Visit Day on Thursday, October 2, for high school and college professionals who work with students with LD, ADHD, or autism spectrum disorder (ASD).
+A stipend was available for travel and accommodations during the Visit Day.
+Professionals who wished to attend both events needed to register for the Symposium as well as for the Professional Visit Day.

 View or download the LD Innovation Symposium program.